Influencer Whitelisting

 Ignoring comment moderation Negative comments on creator’s handle damage both parties Define who monitors comments during campaign period

 A single whitelisting relationship is manageable.
 Running 20 creators simultaneously across Meta and TikTok is where most marketing teams break down.
 The bottleneck is almost never budget: it’s coordination.
 Tracking who has granted access, which content is live, what permissions are expiring, which creative is winning, and managing payout disputes all add up.
+This is the operational layer most influencer whitelisting playbooks ignore, and it’s the reason most programs stall around the 10-creator mark.

-The three systems every whitelisting program needs
+The three systems every influencer whitelisting program needs

 • A creator CRM that tracks permission status, contract dates, and renewal windows per creator